After Care Instructions

 Remove the bandage after three to four hours.
 All wounds need to breathe if they are to heal properly.

 Wash the tattoo with your hands using a mild antibacterial soap (such as Dial) and warm water.
-Take car to remove all traces of blood and plasma as this will cause scabbing.
+Take care to remove all traces of blood and plasma.
 Do not scrub the tattoo with a washcloth during the two week healing period.
-Pat it dry with a clean, soft cloth or paper towel and leave it alone for about 20 minutes, until it starts to feel like the skin is a little tight and dry. this allows for excess moisture from the swelling under the skin as well as moisture introduced by washing the tattoo to evaporate out.
+Pat it dry with a clean, soft cloth or paper towel and let it air dry for about 20 minutes, until it starts to feel like the skin is a little tight and dry.
+This allows for excess moisture from the swelling under the skin as well as moisture introduced by washing the tattoo to evaporate out.
 It's very important to let your tattoo "breathe" like this any time you get it wet before it gets into the peeling stage.

-Once dry, with clean hands apply a very thin coat of ointment to the tattoo.
-We recommend using A&D or Aquaphor ointment, or other such tattoo products.
-A little goes a long way; just a dab will do.
-Work it in well.
-Dab off all the excess with a paper towel.
+Once dry, with clean hands apply a very thin coat of lotion or ointment to the tattoo.
+We recommend using Aquaphor, A&D, Coconut Oil, Shea Butter, unscented Lubriderm, or other tattoo specific products.
+A little goes a long way and just a small amount will do, and you can pat off excess with a paper towel.
 There should be just enough to keep the tattoo moist and to keep it from scabbing.
 Do not re-bandage the tattoo.

-Until your tattoo is healed, absolutely no gyms, pools, hot tubs, beaches, saunas, tanning beds, or any other situation in which your tattoo can be exposed to another person's sweat or bodily fluids or foreign bacteria.
-Do not let anyone touch your healing tattoo and do not submerge it in water for any substantial length of time.
+Until your tattoo is healed, absolutely no gyms, pools, hot tubs, beaches, saunas, tanning beds, or any other situation inwhich your tattoo can be exposed to another person's sweat, bodily fluids, or foreign bacteria.
+Do not let anyone else touch your healing tattoo, and do not submerge it in water for any substantial length of time.

 Ointment can be applied whenever the tattoo is feeling stiff or dry but beware of over-moisturizing.
-Your body will absorb what it needs where it needs it.
-After the first week you can either keep using an ointment or switch to a regular *Unscented* moisturizer such as Eucerin, Lubriderm, Lush's Sympathy For The Skin, Coconut Oil, Curel, or Jergens.
+Your body will absorb what it needs where it needs.
+After the first week you can either keep using an ointment or switch to a regular *Unscented* moisturizer such as Eucerin, Lubriderm, Coconut Oil, Shea Butter, Curel, or Jergens.
 Apply moisturizer twice a day for the remainder of two weeks.
 Do not use lotions that contain color or fragrance at all until the healing is complete, usually anywhere from ten days to a month.

 You must keep your tattoo clean!
 However, long showers or baths must be avoided for 2 weeks.
 Prolonged soaking can and will loosen scabs if any have formed, or will soak through the soft tissue turning it into a soggy mess.
 Short showers are best, under ten minutes if possible.